pawllo01/deezer-album-availability/README.md

 # Deezer Album Availability

 Show in which countries the album is available and in which it is unavailable.
+Additionally, show the label and UPC code.

 ![](images/example.png)